iks-gmbh-tools/SysNat/README.md

 Its main features are

 - It let you formulate instructions in natural language that operates your application under test and asserts the corresponding expectations.
-- Creates a test report with an test result overview as well as detailed information about any instruction, expectations and results - all presented in natural language.
+- It creates a test report with a test result overview as well as detailed information about any instruction, expectations and results - all presented in natural language.

-With these main features, SysNatTesting is perfectly suitable to bring domain experts and developers together, in order to build a Domain Specific Language (DSL) in natural language.
+With these main features, SysNatTesting is perfectly suitable to bring domain experts and developers together in order to build a Domain Specific Language (DSL) in natural language.
-Once established, this DSL allows domain experts to modify tests, to create tests and to execute them without any technical support, because the natural language is intuitively understandable.
+Once established, this DSL allows domain experts to modify tests, to create new tests and to execute them without any support by developers because the natural language is intuitively understandable.
-This tool is supposed to support cross functional teams and teams that follow DDD (Domain driven design).
+This tool is supposed to support cross functional teams and teams that follow DDD (Domain Driven Design).

 Minor features of the SysNatTesting are: